gardener/cert-management/README.md

 ## Requesting a Certificate for Ingress

-The `cert-controller-manager` supports the same mechanism as the [Gardener Cert-Broker](https://github.com/gardener/cert-broker) for automatically requesting a certificate for an ingress resource.
+Add the annotation `cert.gardener.cloud/purpose: managed` to the Ingress resource.
+The `cert-controller-manager` will then automatically request a certificate for all domains given by the hosts in the `tls` section of the Ingress spec.

-You need to add the label `garden.sapcloud.io/purpose: managed-cert` to the Ingress resource.
+For compatibility with the [Gardener Cert-Broker](https://github.com/gardener/cert-broker), you can alternatively use the label `garden.sapcloud.io/purpose: managed-cert` for the same outcome.

 See also [examples/40-ingress-echoheaders.yaml](./examples/40-ingress-echoheaders.yaml):

 ### Process

-1. Create Ingress Resource (optional)
+1. Create the Ingress Resource (optional)

     In order to request a certificate for a domain managed by `cert-controller-manager` an Ingress is required.
     In case you don’t already have one, take the following as an example: